lezippo/RootFindingAlgorithms/README.md

 Find the fixed point of a function using fixed-point iteration with error estimation.

 ### Input
-- `g` (function handle): The function for which the fixed point is to be found.
+- `g` : The function for which the fixed point is to be found.
-- `x0` (initial point): The initial guess for the fixed point.
+- `x0` : The initial guess for the fixed point.
-- `tol` (tolerance): The desired accuracy of the result.
+- `tol` : The desired accuracy of the result.
-- `kmax` (max iterations): The maximum number of iterations allowed.
+- `kmax` : The maximum number of iterations allowed.

 ### Output
-- `x` (approximate fixed point): The approximate fixed point of the function.
+- `x` : The approximate fixed point of the function.
-- `ierr` (error indicator): An indicator of whether the method converged or not.
+- `ierr` : An indicator of whether the method converged or not.
-- `errore` (error estimate): An estimate of the error in the result.
+- `errore` : An estimate of the error in the result.
-- `iter` (iterations): The number of iterations performed.
+- `iter` : The number of iterations performed.

 # Examples